shinerboy/shinerboy.github.io/_posts/2022-02-06-post-Arms-Exo.md

 last_modified_at: 2020-09-22T15:12:19-04:00
 ---

 Robotic rehabilitation is important in assisting patients who are physically challenged in order to improve their mobility.
 For my Assistive Robotics course my team and I developed a novel low-cost passive exoskeleton with swinging arms that helps in assisting people with upper-body limb disabilities.
 The team hypothesized that the swinging arms help by reducing the metabolic cost of arm-amputated patients and in reducing their Angular Momentum (AM) along the vertical axis.
-Various configurations of the swinging arms were studied and the results between no assistance and the exoassisted conditions were compared.
+Various configurations of the swinging arms were studied and the results between no assistance and the exo-assisted conditions were compared.
 The results showed that the swinging arm of the device help in reducing the AM along the vertical axis.
 However, the metabolic cost was not reduced by the wearable device

   <center>
   <figure style="width:800px; text-align:left;" class="half">